BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 a woman standing in front of bottles of mezcal

-By going on a food tour, you’ll get to try foods that you would normally never eat on your own and you’ll get to learn about the history of Oaxacan cuisine.
+By going on a food tour, you get to try foods that you would normally never eat on your own and learn about the history of Oaxacan cuisine.

 The Oaxaca Street Food Tour included a visit to La Cosecha Organic Market, 20 de Noviembre Market, and the Benito Juarez Market.
-We got to try squash blossom tlacoluya, huitlacoche (fungus that grows on corn), several moles, barbecue, hot chocolate, chapulines (fried grasshopper) and loads more.
+We tried squash blossom tlayuda, huitlacoche (fungus that grows on corn), several moles, barbecue, hot chocolate, chapulines (fried grasshoppers), and loads more.

 an aisle lined with fresh meat at 20 de Noviembre Market in Oaxaca

-Betsy knew how to pace things so that by the end of the tour I didn’t feel like you ate too much.
+Betsy knew how to pace things so that by the end of the tour I didn’t feel like I had eaten too much.

-The last food tour I went on (February 2024) was very different.
+My favorite food tour was Me Encanta Oaxaca.
 At the start of the tour, Betsaida told us that we’d be tasting 24 different foods and drinks.
 It actually ended up being around 40 (I lost count)!

 We ate at two popular street food stalls in the historic center before we headed to a small local market, Mercado Sanchez Pascuas, and tried some fantastic tamales, mezcal, coffee, honey, and local fruits!